entropia64x/neoquestII/README.md

 Options
 {
-From  Phebiya to Sabaliz (trader)
+From  Phebiya to Sabaliz (weapon trader) 78222633333333364
-78222633333333364

 Go left to meet Rathua

-From Phebiya to Rathuah (trader)
+From Phebiya to Rathuah (potions trader) 782226333333333363333
-782226333333333363333
 }

-1 unit right of Rathuah (trader) to Temple of the Sky 444474717777774444444444
+1 unit right of Rathuah (potions trader) to Temple of the Sky 444474717777774444444444

 INSIDE Temple of the sky (bottom middle) 1st level to somewhere near Siliclast